laurentiuduca/road-to-linux/README.md

 ### Road to Linux on RISC-V in Verilog
 risc-v dual-core in $30 fpga board
 * the book can be read for free
-* PLIC is implemented only in rlsoc1
+* PLIC is implemented in rlsoc1 and rlsoc2
-(rlsoc2 has only IPI and timer interrupts, so no external interrupts)

 #### RLSoC dual core
 ##### Status